Domszy/Sloth-or-Pastry/README.md

 transforms.ToTensor(),
 transforms.Normalize([0.485, 0.456, 0.406], [0.229, 0.224, 0.225])
 ```
-   * RandomResizedCrop(224): Randomly crops the image and resizes it to a fixed size of 224x224 pixels.
+   * `RandomResizedCrop(224)`: Randomly crops the image and resizes it to a fixed size of 224x224 pixels.
 This helps augment the dataset and prevent overfitting by introducing variability.
-   * RandomHorizontalFlip(): Randomly flips the image horizontally with a probability of 0.5.
+   * `RandomHorizontalFlip()`: Randomly flips the image horizontally with a probability of 0.5.
 This is another form of data augmentation that introduces variability.
-   * ToTensor(): Converts the image into a tensor, which is the format that PyTorch works with.
+   * `ToTensor()`: Converts the image into a tensor, which is the format that PyTorch works with.
 It changes the image from a NumPy array or a PIL image into a PyTorch tensor, which is a multi-dimensional array.
-   * Normalize(mean, std): Normalizes the tensor by subtracting the mean and dividing by the standard deviation.
-The values [0.485, 0.456, 0.406] and [0.229, 0.224, 0.225] are pre-defined for ImageNet, a commonly used dataset for pre-trained models.
+   * `Normalize(mean, std)`: Normalizes the tensor by subtracting the mean and dividing by the standard deviation.
+The values [0.485, 0.456, 0.406] and [0.229, 0.224, 0.225] are pre-defined for `ImageNet`, a commonly used dataset for pre-trained models.
 This normalization step ensures the images have a consistent range of pixel values that the model can process efficiently.

 ### Different components of a deep learning set-up - namely model, criterion, optimizer and scheduler.
 In deep learning, there are several key components that come together to form a complete model-training pipeline.
 Here's an overview of these components:

 #### Model
 * The model defines the architecture that takes in the input data, processes it through layers of computations (such as convolutions, activations, etc.), and outputs the final result.
-In this example, the pre-trained ResNet-18 model from torchvision is used.
-ResNet-18 is a convolutional neural network (CNN) with 18 layers, pre-trained on ImageNet, which allows us to leverage its learned features for our specific task.
+In this example, the pre-trained `ResNet-18` model from torchvision is used. `ResNet-18` is a convolutional neural network (CNN) with 18 layers, pre-trained on ImageNet, which allows us to leverage its learned features for our specific task.
 ```
 model_conv = torchvision.models.resnet18(pretrained=True)
 ```
-   * The model is initialized with pre-trained weights (pretrained=True), meaning that the model has already learned useful features from a large dataset (ImageNet).
+   * The model is initialized with pre-trained weights (`pretrained=True`), meaning that the model has already learned useful features from a large dataset (ImageNet).
-   * After loading the model, the final fully connected layer (model_conv.fc) is modified to suit the binary classification task (i.e., outputting 2 classes instead of the original 1000 classes used in ImageNet).
+   * After loading the model, the final fully connected layer (`model_conv.fc`) is modified to suit the binary classification task (i.e., outputting 2 classes instead of the original 1000 classes used in `ImageNet`).

 #### Criterion (Loss Function)
 * The loss function defines how well the model's predictions match the true labels.
 It measures the error (or loss) of the predictions, which is then used to adjust the model's parameters during training.
-In this example, the CrossEntropyLoss function is used:
+In this example, the `CrossEntropyLoss()` method is used:
 ```
 criterion = nn.CrossEntropyLoss()
 ```
-   * CrossEntropyLoss is commonly used for classification tasks and calculates the difference between the predicted probability distribution and the true label.
+   * `CrossEntropyLoss` is commonly used for classification tasks and calculates the difference between the predicted probability distribution and the true label.
    * The model attempts to minimize the loss during training by adjusting its parameters.

 #### Optimizer
 * The optimizer is responsible for updating the model's parameters based on the computed gradients.
-In this code, the SGD (Stochastic Gradient Descent) optimizer is used:
+In this code, the `SGD (Stochastic Gradient Descent) optimizer` is used:
 ```
 optimizer_conv = optim.SGD(model_conv.fc.parameters(), lr=0.001, momentum=0.9)
 ```
-   * SGD is a popular optimization algorithm that iteratively updates the model parameters in the direction that reduces the loss.
+   * `SGD` is a popular optimization algorithm that iteratively updates the model parameters in the direction that reduces the loss.
 It does this using the gradients computed from the loss function.
    * The learning rate (lr=0.001) determines how large the step is during each update.
    * The momentum (momentum=0.9) helps accelerate the optimization by smoothing the updates.